mkohler/cython_swig/README.rst

     To explore these issues, we'll add a function to libadder that takes a C string as a parameter, and produces a C string as output.

-adder.h: greeting_rs()
+adder.h: sgreeting()
 ======================

 .. code-block:: c

-    int greeting_rs(char * name, char * outp, int buflen);
+    int sgreeting(char * name, char * outp, int buflen);

 .. class:: handout

-    Here is the declaration for GREETING_RS, a function that creates a greeting.
+    Here is the declaration for sgreeting, a function that creates a greeting.
 If you pass it "Monty", it produces "Hello, Monty".

-    The suffix RS stands for RETURNS STATUS.
-That is, GREETING_RS produces a greeting but it does not return it.
+    sgreeting works a bit like sprintf.
+That is, sgreeting produces a greeting but it does not return it.
 It returns the number of characters in the output string, or a 0 if there was an error.

-    So where does greeting_rs put the greeting?
-The CALLER of greeting_rs passes a buffer to greeting_rs via the pointer OUTP, and greeting_rs puts the greeting in that buffer.
+    So where does sgreeting put the greeting?
+The CALLER of sgreeting passes a buffer to sgreeting via the pointer OUTP, and sgreeting puts the greeting in that buffer.

     This is a common pattern in C libraries.
 The caller allocates the memory, and passes called functions a buffer and length.

-adder.c: greeting_rs()
+adder.c: sgreeting()
 ======================

 .. class:: small